yogitachandok31-code/ai-loan-approval-automation-n8n/README.md

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this project useful, consider giving it a Star ⭐
+If you found this project useful, please consider giving it a **Star ⭐**

+Open to opportunities in:

+* Financial Analytics
+* Risk Management
+* AML & Compliance
+* Business Intelligence
+* Process Automation
+* FinTech Operations